cncf/toc/PRINCIPLES.md

 ## Above All We Want To Help Projects

-_Principle: Our top priority is helping high-quality high-velocity cloud native open source projects be the main driver of customer adoption and success_
+_Principle: We help high-quality high-velocity cloud native open source projects which are the main driver of customer adoption and success._

 We want to be able to say that CNCF is a net positive for big & small projects.
 Doing so requires more coordination with project leads.